 Sappho Room is a poetry residency at my home in Amenia, New York, founded in 2018.
-Residents have included Candystore, Charity Coleman, Camila Marambio, Margaret Namulyanga, and Hannah Hiaasen.
-A series of broadsides will be launched in 2022, in collaboration with printmaker Paloma Barhaugh-Bordas.
+Residents have included Candystore, Felecia Chizuko Carlisle, Charity Coleman, HH Hiaasen, Camila Marambio, Margaret Namulyanga, Paloma Barhaugh-Bordas and Agustine Zegers.

 The Sappho Room is a retreat for poets and artists.
 The project was instigated by a gift of poetry by queer and BIPOC writers that was organized by Jarrett Earnest and Candystore.
 Books arrived from friends and strangers, and now welcome residents on a shelf made with scraps from the renovation.
 This exhibition shares some of the fruits of this shared space, this queer kin-making project.